wonderfloyd/Consenz_Requierments/pages_specifications.md

   - About Consenz
   - About This Document
   - Name: Go to Draft Page Clickable that directs the user to the [Draft Page]()

+The User Menu is already implemented in existing code.
+Need to integrate it also in new pages
 # 3.8. <a id="bread-crumbs">__Bread Crumbs__</a>
 Breadcrumbs Navigation title that shows the relation to other pages in user flow for orientation.